katydecorah/katydecorah.github.io/code/_posts/2015-08-15-lunr-and-jekyll.md

 I started off by creating a file called, [lunr-feed.js](https://github.com/katydecorah/katydecorah.github.io/blob/master/js/lunr-feed.js) and adding front matter since I'll be using logic to loop through my posts.

 Next, I declared fields to describe my data (and by data I mean my posts).
-I can customize the field names, but it's important to keep the `id` field (this acts like an unique identifier).
+I can customize the field names, but it's important to keep the `id` field (this acts like a unique identifier).
 I can also add a boost to each field.
 A boost tells lunr that I want it to favor this field _that_ much more in the context of searching.
 In my case, I wanted lunr to focus on the content of my posts, so I applied a boost to that field.

 {% highlight js %}
 var index = lunr(function () {